YukumoHunter/e3-molecule-diffusion/README.md

 1. Do a thorough review of the current literature on geometric deep learning for molecule generation.

 This review can be found in our [blogpost](e3-molecule-diffusion\blogpost.md).
 There, we summarize the key elements of Diffusion Models, Graphs and Equivariance, and how can they help molecules generation.
-Also, we make an introduction to JAX,  a machine learning framework that has excelent results in terms of speed.
+Also, we make an introduction to JAX, a Python framework with first class support for high-performance, scalable computation.

 2. Reproduce the results of Equivariant Diffusion Hoogeboom et al. (2022)

-In order to do this, we runned the code from the [original repository](https://github.com/ehoogeboom) following the steps they indicated in their README.
+In order to do this, we ran the code from the [original repository](https://github.com/ehoogeboom) following the steps they indicated in their README.

 3. Implement the Equivariant Diffusion Hoogeboom et al. (2022) algorithm in JAX.